The Importance of Sleep

 CHANGING CYCLES

-As boomers age, their circadian rhythms – physical, mental and behavioral changes that follow a 24-hour cycle, in response to light and dark – may also begin to shift to earlier times, according to Taylor.
+As boomers age, their circadian rhythms – physical, mental and behavioral changes that follow a 24-hour cycle, in response to light and dark – may also begin to shift to earlier times, according to Taylor, seeming to ignore the importance of sleep.
 Beginning in their 50s or 60s, some people begin going to sleep earlier and getting up earlier, he explained.

 If necessary, this Advanced Sleep Phase Disorder can be treated with lifestyle changes, melatonin or light therapy, Taylor said.